Coalition for Disaster Resilient Infrastructure

 The Coalition for Disaster Resilient Infrastructure (CDRI) is an international coalition of countries, United Nations (UN) agencies, multilateral development banks, the private sector, and academic institutions, that aims to promote disaster-resilient infrastructure.
 Its objective is to promote research and knowledge sharing in the fields of infrastructure risk management, standards, financing, and recovery mechanisms.
 It was launched by the Indian Prime Minister Narendra Modi at the 2019 UN Climate Action Summit in September 2019.

 CDRI's initial focus is on developing disaster-resilience in ecological, social, and economic infrastructure.
-It aims to achieve substantial changes in member countries' policy frameworks and future infrastructure investments, along with a major decrease in the economic losses suffered due to disasters.
+It aims to achieve substantial changes in Member Countries' policy frameworks and future infrastructure investments, along with a major reduction in the economic losses suffered due to disasters.

+As of 2025, the CDRI has 60 Members, including 50 Member Countries and ten Member Organizations.

 History

 CDRI was first proposed by Indian Prime Minister Narendra Modi during the 2016 Asian Ministerial Conference on Disaster Risk Reduction held at Vigyan Bhavan, New Delhi.
-Modi's "experience in dealing with the aftermath of the 2001 Gujarat earthquake" as the chief minister led him to the idea.
-The CDRI was later conceptualised in the first and second edition of the International Workshop on Disaster Resilient Infrastructure (IWDRI) in 2018–19, which were organized by the National Disaster Management Authority (NDMA) of India, in partnership with the UN Office for Disaster Risk Reduction (UNDRR), the UN Development Programme, the World Bank, and the Global Commission on Adaptation.
+Prime Minister Modi's "experience in dealing with the aftermath of the 2001 Gujarat earthquake" as the State's Chief Minister led him to the idea.
+CDRI was later conceptualised at the first and second editions of the International Workshop on Disaster Resilient Infrastructure (IWDRI) in 2018–19, which were organized by the National Disaster Management Authority (NDMA) of India, in partnership with the UN Office for Disaster Risk Reduction (UNDRR), the UN Development Programme, the World Bank Group, and the Global Commission on Adaptation.

+France, Germany, Italy, the United States and Canada became the Members of CDRI in 2020.

 Cabinet approval

-PM Modi approved the proposal for CDRI on 13 August 2019, after which it was approved by the union cabinet on 28 August 2019.
+Prime Minister Modi approved the proposal for CDRI on 13 August 2019, after which it was approved by the Union Cabinet on 28 August 2019.
 The Government of India also pledged financial support of ₹480 crore towards the CDRI corpus.
 It also specified that the financial resources required for research purposes will be met through the existing budget of Ministry of AYUSH's National Medicinal Plants Board.
 The NDMA Headquarters at Safdarjung Enclave, New Delhi was decided as the site for the interim secretariat of the CDRI.
 NDMA was also given the task of preparing CDRI's memorandum and by-laws.
 Design competitions for the CDRI logo and tagline were also organized on the MyGov.in portal with cash prizes of ₹1 lakh and ₹50 thousand respectively.

 Members

-As of December 2022, 39 members, consisting of 31 national governments and 8 organizations have joined CDRI.
+As of September 2025, CDRI consists of 50 Member Countries and 10 Member Organizations.
+The CDRI Secretariat is keen to expand its membership to 75 countries and 25 organizations by 2026, with a focus on Southeast Asia, Africa and Small Island Developing States (SIDS).